Welcome!

 Each year, billions of dollars pour into New York City residential real estate.
 However, not all come from New Yorkers purchasing their primary residence.
 Instead, a significant portion comes from purchasing investment units and planning to rent them out.
 This is good business sense in a city where most people are renters.

 For instance, two-thirds of Manhattan’s housing stock is rentals, while 60% is co-ops.
-So, becoming an NYC real estate investor requires a hefty investment to get started.
+So, becoming an NYC real estate investor requires a hefty investment.
 If you do it right, however, you can secure a very nice income and save a bundle in tax benefits.
 Here’s how.

 Decide on where to buy

 Real estate is all about the location, so choose yours carefully.
 If you want the least risk possible, it’s better to stick with tried-and-true neighborhoods such as Tribeca, East/West Village, Midtown East, and the Upper East Side.
 There’s always a demand for these neighborhoods, so you will have to worry less about finding tenants, depending on the property itself.
-But that high demand also translates into limited and more expensive inventory, so you’ll need to be ready to wait and pay once you find the right property.
+However, this high demand also means limited and more expensive inventory, so you’ll need to be prepared to wait and pay once you find the right property.

 • A decline in the DOM (days on the market) of properties in the area